kolenaIO/kolena/docs/dataset/formatting-your-datasets.md

 You can specify other fields as the id_field both when importing via the Web App or the SDK.

 A `locator` is a url path to a file that will be displayed in the platform.
-Locators can either be urls for common cloud storage providers, a local file path or a http url that serves a file.
-A locator needs to have correct extensions for the corresponding type of file.
+Locators can either be urls for common [cloud storage](../../connecting-cloud-storage/) providers, a local file path or a http url that serves a file.
+A locator needs to have correct extensions for the corresponding file type.
 For example an image should be in a format such as `.jpg` or `.png`, whereas locators for audio data should be in forms like `.mp3` or `.wav`.

 For text-based models the `text` field contains the raw text input for the models.